jackevansadl/supp-data/README.md

-# supp-data
-supplementary files and data produced during my research
+# Data from my research

+This repository hosts scientific data produced during my research.
+These are primarily data and input files related to my published articles.

+The directories correspond to each paper labeled by DOI.

+If you use this information, please cite the relevant paper.